 Domorela's Blog: Virtual Lab with Domorela DMRL1: Lighting configuration

-In our previous article we did show in a sumary all the functionalities present in the Virtual Lab, classified by type of elements and locations.
+In our previous article we did show in a summary all the functionalities present in the Virtual Lab, classified by type of elements and locations.
 In this article we will speak about lighting functions and how Domorela DMRL1 simulates them.

 All lights are connected to outputs of the ALLinBOX 88.
 These lights can be a single light bulb or several light elements of a location connected together.
 So, when we refer to a light you may think according your prefences.
 As the lights are connected to outputs, we need to link output Communication Objects to the Main Group Range reserved for lighting.

-This Blog is written in english, but we use spanish language in ETS software and in the project all the references to ALLinBOX 88 outputs are written as Sn (Salida n), all lights are called as Luz and you'll see other spanish words as temporización (timing) or intermitencia (blink).
-We think should not be very difficult to realize what are the elements and functions used for non spanish-speakers.
+This Blog is written in English, but we use Spanish language in ETS software and in the project all the references to ALLinBOX 88 outputs are written as Sn (Salida n), all lights are called as Luz and you'll see other Spanish words as temporización (timing) or intermitencia (blink).
+We think should not be very difficult to realize what are the elements and functions used for non Spanish speakers.